-- Public education program and website information are available to the public to promote FOG awareness throughout the City of Columbia. - The City continues to implement the existing FOG Program to include quarterly inspections of Food Service Establishments (FSEs) and Public Outreach Programs.
+- Implementation of a cloud-based FOG management software. - Public education program and website information are available to the public to promote FOG awareness throughout the City of Columbia. - The City continues to implement the existing FOG Program to include quarterly inspections of Food Service Establishments (FSEs) and Public Outreach Programs.